FallerS/FallerS.github.io/_posts/2021-01-19-Portfolio Construction and Optimization.md

 ## Efficient frontier
 We want to find the combination of assets (here: industry portfolios) that grant the highest exp. return for a given risk level or the lowest risk for a defined exp. return level.
 We will need expected returns and a covariance matrix to get the efficient frontier.
-Let's work with historical results for now so we don't have to approach the estaimation of input parameters and its associated problems in this post.
+Let's work with historical results for now so we don't have to approach the estimation of input parameters and its associated problems in this post.

 ```python
 # create historicals return series which we will use as expected returns for this post